Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 		Vector of :literal:`BaseFunctionHodographicShaping` objects, used to shape the axial velocity of the spacecraft during the low-thrust trajectory.

 	- :literal:`freeCoefficientsRadialVelocityFunction`
-		Vector of free coefficients of the radial velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in radialVelocityFunctionComponents)).
+		Vector of free coefficients for the radial velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in :literal:`radialVelocityFunctionComponents`)).

 	- :literal:`freeCoefficientsNormalVelocityFunction`
-		Vector of free coefficients of the normal velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in normalVelocityFunctionComponents)).
+		Vector of free coefficients for the normal velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in :literal:`normalVelocityFunctionComponents`)).

 	- :literal:`freeCoefficientsAxialVelocityFunction`
-		Vector of free coefficients of the axial velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in axialVelocityFunctionComponents)).
+		Vector of free coefficients for the axial velocity function (weighting coefficients for the additional base functions (any base function starting from the fourth one, if more than 3 base functions are provided in :literal:`axialVelocityFunctionComponents`)).

 	- :literal:`integratorSettings`
 		Integrator settings (empty by default), used to propagate the spacecraft mass or thrust profiles, or to numerically propagate the fully perturbed trajectory (as a means to assess the quality of the analytical shaped-based preliminary design).